Brokttv/EAP-GP/README.md

 something above 20x, as a loose tripwire rather than a tight bound).
 If any of those fail, there's a real bug, don't proceed to a full experiment.

-If it passes, that still only means the code *runs*, not that the scores are *correct*.
-Before trusting numbers for the paper:
-- Compare the printed `circuit_perf_top50` for EAP-GP against EAP-IG-inputs at the same top-n.
-On the paper's own GPT-2-small results, EAP-GP should do as well as or better than EAP-IG at matched circuit sizes; a much worse result is a signal something in the implementation (likely the per-input-only approximation described above) doesn't hold on your task.
-  It's also fine, and worth doing, to run the same check on the residual-stream-node-level task you actually care about for the paper, not just this smoke test's greater-than task.
-- Try a couple of different `ig_steps` values (the paper explores $k \in [3, 20]$, and reports
-  $k=5$ as their main setting).
-Wildly unstable results across nearby $k$ would be a red flag.
-- If you want a closer check against the paper's own headline numbers (GPT-2 small, IOI, ~80% NFS for EAP-GP vs. ~62% for EAP-IG at 97.5% sparsity), you'll need to set up the IOI task and the Normalized Faithfulness Score metric yourself.
-This repo ships a greater-than dataset out of the box, not IOI-for-GPT-2, so that comparison needs more setup than the smoke test above.